uccser/cs-field-guide/csfieldguide/chapters/content/en/network-communication-protocols/sections/transport-layer-protocols.md

 {panel type="curiosity"}

-# Three days?!
+# A full day?!

-Estimated at 86 terabytes, Google's codebase is one of the largest in the world.
+According to one [2016 estimate](https://www.gearthblog.com/blog/archives/2016/04/big-google-earth-database.html), Google Earth has a database of approximately 3000 Terabytes.
-To write that all down and store in 40ft shipping containers, would create a train as long as the distance from Barcelona to Moscow!
+To write that all down and store in 40ft shipping containers would create a train over a thousand kilometers long &ndash; as long as the distance from Auckland to Dunedin!

 {comment This was calculated with other assumptions: 500 sheets of paper is 5.2cm wide; 3000 bytes fit on an A4 sheet; the volume of a shipping container is 77m3; and containers are 1m apart to account for train wagon links.
-At an average of 45kph it would take 2.95 days to traverse the 3,185km distance}
+At an average of 45kph it would take 24.8 hours to traverse the 1,118km distance}

 {panel end}